conserelena/NCC_plankton_hypoxia/code/README_scripts.md

 #### Data exploration
 `data_exploration.R` has a few data exploratory and figure generating scripts.
 For example, determining the percent occurance for each class, and plotting the distributions of bin abundance.
 Outputs of this script is in the `./tmp/data_exploration` subdirectory.

+#### Functions
+`time_of_day.R` contains a function takes time and returns "day", "night", or "crepuscular".
+Times are considered to be crepuscular based on solar deposition of 6° below horizon ("civil twilight").
+Solar deposition for consideration of dawn and dusk times can also be changed.